opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 [std::function<>](https://en.cppreference.com/w/cpp/utility/functional/function).

 cv::GComputation class has a number of constructors which can be used to define a graph.
-Generally, user needs to pass graph boundaries -- _input_ and _output_ objects, on which a GComputation is defined.
+Generally, the user needs to pass graph boundaries -- _input_ and _output_ objects, on which a GComputation is defined.
 Then G-API analyzes the call flow from _outputs_ to _inputs_ and reconstructs the graph with operations in-between the specified